Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Abstract

 \section{Abstract}

 The Atlantic Meridional Overturning Circulation (AMOC) exerts a major influence on global climate.
 There is much debate about whether the current strong AMOC may collapse as a result of anthropogenic forcing and/or internal variability.
 Increasing the noise in simple salt-advection models can change the apparent AMOC tipping threshold.
 However, it's not clear if `present-day' variability is strong enough to induce a collapse.
 Here, we investigate how internal variability affects the likelihood of AMOC collapse.
-We examine internal variability of basin-scale salinities and temperatures in four CMIP6 pre-industrial simulations.
-We fit this to an empirical, process-based AMOC box model, and find that noise-induced AMOC collapse (defined as a decade in which the mean AMOC strength falls below $5 \ \rm{Sv}$) is unlikely for pre-industrial CMIP6 variability unless external forcing shifts the AMOC closer to a threshold.
-However, CMIP6 models seem to underestimate present-day Atlantic Ocean variability, and stronger variability substantially increases the likelihood of noise-induced collapse, especially if forcing brings the AMOC close to a stability threshold.
+We examine the internal variability of basin-scale salinities and temperatures in four CMIP6 pre-industrial simulations.
+We fit this to an empirical, process-based AMOC box model, and find that noise-induced AMOC collapse (defined as a decade in which the mean AMOC strength falls below $5 \ \rm{Sv}$) is unlikely, however, if the AMOC is pushed closer to a bifurcation point due to external climate forcing, noise-induced tipping becomes more likely.
 Surprisingly, we find a case where forcing temporarily overshoots a stability threshold but noise decreases the probability of collapse.
 Accurately modelling internal decadal variability is essential for understanding the increased uncertainty in AMOC projections.

 {\it AMOC, Tipping Points, Stochastic Dynamics}